kpworthi/tributes-inc/README.md

 ### Fictional 'tribute' designer as a personal project

 ## Goal
-Create a multi-page website incorporating multiple functionalaties learned over the the legacy full-stack freeCodeCamp curriculum.
+Create a multi-page website incorporating multiple functionalaties learned over the legacy full-stack freeCodeCamp curriculum.

 ### User Stories:
 1. Have a landing page, a pricing/products page, and a directory page